brewchetta/100724-p3-assessment-study-guide/README.md

 The intention of this guide is to give you questions that may (or may not) be on the Phase 3 assessment.

-Additionally, as part of the assessment you'll be asked to debug and explain small portions of code related to these questions.
+Additionally, as part of the assessment you'll be asked to debug and explain small portions of code related to questions in the programmatic python and object oriented programming sections.

 ## Pipenv